19 of the Best Ontario Hikes

 18. White River Suspension Bridge Hiking Trail

 No list of Ontario hikes would be complete without mentioning the renowned White River suspension bridge.
-This long day trip will take you deep into thick forests, wetlands, and Canadian Shield.
+This long-day trip will take you deep into thick forests, wetlands, and the Canadian Shield.
 About halfway down the trail, you will arrive at a secluded beach within Playter Harbor.
 Grab a snack and enjoy the views before continuing on.

 The bridge has to be seen and believed.
 Standing 76ft above Chigamiwinigum Falls and spanning almost 100ft, it is an unforgettable trip across.